iifl-logo

 The Indian real estate sector is still dependent on old building techniques and hence they are over-dependent on extensive human labour for construction activities.
 Whereas, high-quality building materials such as concrete and iron slabs are used in new construction techniques.
 India is touted to be the most populous country by the year 2050.
 More than 50 per cent of people are urban center and Tier 1 cities.
 To accommodate the population, India would require more new cities and urban center on a mass scale in order to provide the required resources to the inhabitants.

-The geo-political war in Ukraine, a slowing global economy, tightening fiscal policy mired with badly managed/failure of few major players in banking and finance sectors around the world suggest a possible moderation in business confidence and investment.
+The geo-political war between Ukraine-Russia and Israel-Iran slowing global economy, tightening fiscal policy mired with badly managed/failure of few major players in banking and finance sectors around the world suggest a possible moderation in business confidence and investment.
 Uncertainty over the global trade environment and volatility in the financial markets have softened the global trade and protracted war in Ukraine poses further downside risks to this forecast.
 The short-term economic outlook for many European countries has deteriorated sharply giving headwinds for mild recession.

 Regulatory Hurdles

-The real estate industry is subject to extensive regulation, and any negative adjustments in governmental policies or the regulatory framework can negatively influence the sectors performance.
+The real estate industry is subject to extensive regulations, and any negative adjustments in governmental policies or the regulatory framework can negatively influence the sector s performance.
 Significant delays in procedures related to acquiring land, determining land use, initiating projects, and obtaining construction approvals are common.
 Changes in policy applied retrospectively, along with regulatory obstacles, could affect profitability and diminish the appeal of both the sector and the companies active within it.

 Monetary Tightening and Funding Issues

 In recent years, the landscape of real estate financing has shown a marked divergence.
 Well-established developers with lower debt levels have continued to secure funding with relative ease, benefiting from the selective approach of lenders, while those with weaker financial standings have encountered challenges in accessing capital.
 The performance of the real estate sector is intricately connected to the broader economic recovery and the prevailing monetary policies.
-The RBI has maintained an accommodative stance to bolster economic growth.
-However, it is anticipated that there will be a shift towards tighter monetary policies as efforts intensify to manage persistent inflation.
-The budding economic revival, coupled with potential increases in interest rates, may pose challenges for the real estate sector shortly.
-Higher housing loan costs and an escalation in financing costs for developers, who are already contending with margin pressures due to the rising prices of commodities, could have implications.
+The RBI has adopted an accommodative stance for now to bolster economic growth but has kept a hawk eye on the inflation trajectory.
+The central bank could reverse its stance, which may pose challenges for the real estate sector in the form of higher housing loan costs and an escalation in financing costs for developers.

 Shortage of Manpower & Technology

-As the countrys second-largest employment provider, the real estate sector relies significantly on manual labor.
-The pandemic severely impacted this sector due to labor shortages, disrupting project completion schedules.
-Consequently, theres a pressing need for the adoption of alternative construction methods that are less dependent on manual labor and more on technology.
+As the country s second-largest employment provider, the real estate sector relies significantly on manual labour.
+The pandemic severely impacted this sector due to labour shortages, disrupting project completion schedules.
+Consequently, there s a pressing need for the adoption of alternative construction methods that are less dependent on manual labour and more on technology.

 COMPANY STRENGTHS: